Summary

 How will they be funded?

-Funding for our small discretionary grantmaking is likely to come from unrestricted donations received by GiveWell that have since been restricted for us to grant to programs, due to either our "excess assets" policy or our policy of having no single donor fund more than 20% of our operations in a given year.
+Funding for our small discretionary grantmaking is likely to come from unrestricted donations received by GiveWell that have since been restricted for us to grant to programs, due to either our "excess assets" policy or our policy of having no single donor fund more than 20% of our operations in a given year (see this blog post for more information).
 Funding could also come from other sources, like Open Philanthropy, Effective Altruism Funds' Global Health and Development Fund, or individual donors.

 If you give to the Top Charities Fund or to GiveWell for granting to a specific program, your donation will not be used for this small discretionary grants program.